Pure Silk vs Mulberry Silk: Differences, Uses & Cost Compared

 The Mayfairsilk Difference: ✓ Grade 6A Mulberry silk (the highest quality available) Luxury Without Compromise: Free Next-Day Delivery on orders over £50 to the UK and €180/$180 to the EU/US.
 All taxes and duties calculated upfront—no surprise charges. |

-Mulberry silk is famous for its exceptionally smooth, buttery texture because its fibres are longer and more uniform than those found in most other “pure silk” varieties.
-Pure silk, which may include tussah, eri, or other wild silks, often has a slightly rougher or more varied feel due to natural inconsistencies in the fibres.
+Mulberry silk is known for its exceptionally smooth, buttery texture because its fibres are longer and more uniform than those in most other pure silk varieties.
+Pure silk, which can include tussah, eri, or other wild silks, often feels slightly rougher or more varied because of natural inconsistencies in the raw fibre.

 In appearance, mulberry silk gives a refined, even shimmer, while pure silk can range from matte to slightly textured depending on the silkworm species and its natural environment.